 - The meaningful life has equal bits of pleasure, personal “flow” time, and making other people’s lives better.

 Diane Flynn is Co-Founder and CEO of ReBoot Accel.
 ReBoot Accel gets women current, connected, and confident to return to work.
 Now offered in Silicon Valley, Chicago, Seattle, NY, and LA, ReBoot programs will be opening in 5 additional cities in 2017.
 500 women have participated in our program, and 82% of those seeking have landed meaningful work.

 Accelerators offer an intensive experience to get women ready for reinvention through hands-on learning of current tech, workplace and career skills.
-Club ReBoot, a monthly membership club available in cities throughout the US, offers ongoing learning with like-minded women in seminars and workshops.
+ReBoot Connect, a monthly membership club available in cities throughout the US, offers ongoing learning with like-minded women in seminars and workshops.